Saturday, June 16, 2012

 The text appears to be:

-Genera species in same family are united into little groups - so through animal Kingdom - so children even in same family - this is universal law.
+Genera again in same family are united into little groups - so throughout animal Kingdom - so children even in same family - It is universal law.

 The next sketch is on a page numbered 183.
 It and the next two sketches are undated but are considered to be "early 1850s".
 This one considers a general concept of mammal history but without naming most of the groups.